You have no items in your shopping cart.

 1. Dental problems.
 One of the most common reasons for headaches is a dental problem.
 Findings prove that if the teeth of a person’s upper and lower jaw fail to meet properly, this can result in muscle tension that leads to headaches.

 Another dental-related cause of headache is the grinding or clenching of the teeth at night or “bruxism.”
-Because of the strain caused by heavy chewing or grinding, certain bones and muscles in the jaw are greatly stimulated that trigger headache.
+Because of the strain caused by heavy chewing or grinding, certain bones and muscles in the jaw are greatly stimulated that trigger headaches.

 What you can do is to increase your calcium and magnesium intake or use a plastic mouthpiece to reduce clenching and grinding.
 Aside from bruxism, another headache-related dental problem is known as temporomandibular disorder (TMD)— a cycle of pain, muscle spasms, and joint imbalance that involves the jaw and the skull and results to interruption of bones, cartilage and muscle activity.
 You can ask your dentist to evaluate this situation and recommend treatment options to solve the problem.